Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Transiting Exoplanet Yields

-Comparing the completeness of the Kepler detection pipeline on light curves where the noise increases on timescales of 7.5-15 hours against light curves where the noise decreases on those same timescales, it was shown that Kepler's transit detection efficiency decreased by $\sim$15-20\% for light curves with strong correlated noise, which represent $<$20\% of all observed Kepler sources \citep{burke2017,christiansen2020}.
+Comparing the completeness of the Kepler detection pipeline on light curves where the noise increases at longer timescales from 7.5-15 hours against light curves where the noise decreases on those same timescales, it was shown that Kepler's transit detection efficiency decreased by 15-20\% for light curves with strong correlated noise, which represent $<$20\% of all observed Kepler sources \citep{burke2017,christiansen2020}.
 This implies a degradation in transit sensitivity of $\sim$3-5\% over the full survey.
-Although the GBTDS light curves will have a larger fraction of correlated noise caused by the variability of background sources, this should still be a conservative limit because a large fraction of the Kepler light curves with correlated noise (not necessarily from astrophysical sources) can be attributed to asteroseismic oscillations in red giants, which are not considered in this work and for which the amplitude of such variations is well below Roman's photon noise limit anyway.
-Thus, assuming a detection pipeline with a Kepler-like response to correlated noise, the impact of intrinsic stellar variability on the overall planet yield should conservatively be $<$3\%, which is below the Poisson uncertainties from our process for generating a simulated planet catalog.
+Although the GBTDS light curves may have a larger fraction of correlated noise caused by the variability of background sources, this should still be a conservative limit because a large fraction of the Kepler light curves with correlated noise (not necessarily from astrophysical sources) can be attributed to asteroseismic oscillations in red giants, which are not considered in this work and for which the amplitude of such variations is, in most cases and in the magnitude range considered here, well below Roman's photon noise limit anyway.
+Thus, assuming a detection pipeline with a Kepler-like response to correlated noise, the impact of intrinsic stellar variability, which makes up the majority of correlated astrophysical noise, on the overall planet yield should be $<$3\%, which is below the Poisson uncertainties from our process for generating a simulated planet catalog.